 You must enter the date you discovered errors.
+You discover an error when you have enough information to be able to correct the error.
 If you are reporting several errors you discovered at different times, enter the earliest date you discovered an error here.
-On line 20, report any subsequent dates and related errors.
+On line 23, report any subsequent dates and related errors.